jkillingsworth/jkillingsworth.com/_posts/2018-04-23-fixed-fractions-and-fair-games.md

 title: Fixed Fractions and Fair Games
 ---

 A gambler has a $100 bankroll.
 He's feeling lucky and he wants to make some bets.
-But he only wants to play fair games where the expectation is break-even for a large number of plays.
+But he only wants to play fair games where the expectation is breakeven for a large number of plays.
 If the gambler plays a fair game repeatedly using a constant bet amount, would it still be a fair game if he decides to bet a fixed fraction of his bankroll instead of betting a fixed constant amount?

 <!--excerpt-->